dropControllerV3 perfboard version in a project box.

 The circuit shows 4N25s (these are very common and very cheap) and similar chips (such s 4N26s) can be used.
 An optocoupler isolates one circuit from another.
 Using the 4N25 means the circuit on the dropController side is not electrically connected to the camera circuit and offers the camera a fair amount of protection.
 It is not 100% fool proof though, check the data sheets for the optocoupler you use for full details.

 The valves use higher voltages compared to the camera a flash triggers and optocouplers like the 4N25 are not suitable, instead, mosfets are used.
-Just like the optocouplers the mosfets are used as digital switches.
+Like the optocouplers the mosfets are used as digital switches.

 A solenoid is a electromagnet device and works by using a magnetic force to move a small piston (they are inductive).
 When the current is removed the magnetic fields collapses and the piston moves back.
 When the magnetic field collapses it also generates a voltage.
-This can be very high and if allowed to feed back to the main circuit would likely cause damage.
+This can be very high and if allowed to feed back to the main circuit could cause damage.
 To stop the feed back a flyback diode is used.
 The diode directs the current back to the solenoid until it dissipates.